Skip to main content

 Call TradeStation 800.808.9336

-Each issue of this publication, which is released every other month, focuses on a technical or fundamental analysis concept.
+Each issue of this publication focuses on a technical or fundamental analysis concept.
 The idea is explained and demonstrated, and each issue is loaded with graphics that help tell its story.
 In addition, each issue of Analysis Concepts is usually accompanied by workspaces, EasyLanguage, data and other files that you can download and use immediately on your own computer.

 View a list of all Analysis Concepts papers

 Beta is a widely used metric in finance, with many applications in trading and investing.
 This paper introduces a custom indicator to calculate historical beta values for stocks.
 Read More

 Since their introduction to the Western world by Steven Nison and others in the last several decades, candlestick charts have become so popular that they are now commonplace.
 This style of charting uses the same data points as conventional bar charts but emphasizes the relationship of the open and close within each bar.

 As discussed in Part 1 of the series, upside price action can be quite different from what is experienced to the downside.
 Adjusting the distribution of the Relative Strength Index (RSI) indicator using the Modified Inverse Fisher Transform (MIFT) helps to account for those differences and provides new trading applications.
 Read More

 Three Analysis Techniques are presented here that explore this area.
 Each is an attempt to see and understand more about the bars or candles than initially meets the eye.
 Specifically, two of them look at the activity in each bar that is above or below a benchmark price, and the third is a measure of the pace of the activity in each bar.
 Read More